Gexxo1/QuestSurvivorsCode/README.md

 ## 🎓 Bachelor's Thesis Project

-This game wasn't just a passion project; it also served as the case study for my Bachelor's thesis in Computer Science.
+This game wasn't just a passion project; it serves as the case study for my Bachelor's thesis in Computer Science.

 *   **Thesis Title:** "An In-Depth Analysis of Programming Aspects in 2D Video Game Development with Unity"
 *   **Author:** Giuliano Spata